jack-scholting/Udacity_Motion_Planning/README.md

 ### A* Robustness

-When I first started creating goal positions to test my solution, I was using google maps and for some reasons my solution would take 10 minutes to tell me that it could not find a path.
-It was frustrating because it took a long time, and I thought my goal position was valid.
+When I first started creating goal positions to test my solution, I was using google maps and for some reason my solution would take 10 minutes to tell me that it could not find a path.
+It was frustrating because it took a long time, and I thought my goal position was a valid one.

 To address this, I added a sanity check in A* to immediately report if the goal position was invalid (i.e. it was inside an obstacle).